ash-project/ash/README.md

 end
 ```

-See the [getting started guide](https://hexdocs.pm/ash/getting_started.html) for more information.
+See the [Getting Started Tutorial](https://hexdocs.pm/ash/getting_started.html) for more information.

 For those looking to add ash extensions: